I’m not dying here!

 “Is there any way down?”
 Kwang asked gingerly.

 Mamoru wasn’t sure how to answer without causing more panic.
 “It’s not going to be easy.”
 He was not even sure what part of the mountain they were on.
-Turning on the narrow ledge, he scanned the mountainside for something he recognized, but it was hard to see through the darkening mist, and nothing looked familiar.
-He could have used his jiya to clear some of the surrounding mist, but he doubted it would do much good.
+Turning on the narrow ledge, he scanned the mountainside for something he recognized, but it was hard to see through the darkening fog, and nothing looked familiar.
+He could have used his jiya to clear some of the mist, but he doubted it would do much good.
 There wasn’t enough light left.

 “Are we going to die here?”
 Kwang asked.